 I couldn’t remember the last time I saw him without a grin.
 “Is something wrong, Grandpa?”

 “Get the door for me.”
-He lifted the package off the porch like a box filled with feathers.
+He lifted the box off the porch like it was filled with feathers.

 I chased after him.
 “Come on, give me a hint.
 Please!”